Information sourced from 'A Fresher's Guide to Anthor', 'History of the College of Creation', and 'Tavern Tales; The Stromlos Way'

 For their live entertainment through music and making the entire pub dance from the people to the stools, the publican rewards the pipers and fiddlers with free tastes of the new batches of ale any night they play, as well as a plate of food for their trouble.
+And if the music isn't to a visitor's liking, they can always hear a ghost story or two from the publican and locals.

 The King's Drop

-Coming in a small dram of copper gin, named after the Old Druidic word for a small old feisty woman, the students of the College often claim this beverage from the Principality of Yorgrim is aptly named.
-Brewed from the sugar kelp harvested from sea-lochs running into the Copper Sea, and softened by the fresh, low-mineral rainwater which streams down Ben Wyvern, it is known as the true expression of Yorgrim's maritime traditions.
+Coming in a small dram of copper gin, named after the Old Druidic word for a small old feisty woman, the students of the College often claim this beverage from the Principality of Yuregrim is aptly named.
+Brewed from the sugar kelp harvested from sea-lochs running into the Copper Sea, and softened by the fresh, low-mineral rainwater which streams down Ben Wyvern, it is known as the true expression of Yuregrim's maritime traditions.